You may give little thought to the Federal Reserve, but the Fed looms large over your life as you borrow, save, spend, and invest.

 At the onset of the Covid-19 pandemic and resulting recession in 2020, making sure the U.S. economy did not fall into a prolonged recession became a higher priority than maintaining inflation at the Federal Reserve’s 2% target rate.

-Banks base their prime rate on the federal funds rate; the prime rate is generally 3 percentage points higher.
+So how do the Fed’s decisions have an impact on you as an individual consumer?
+For one, banks base their prime rate on the federal funds rate; the prime rate is generally 3 percentage points higher.
+This rate in turn helps determine the rates that lenders offer their customers.

-And rising inflation affects mortgage rates because Fed rate hikes increase the cost of borrowing money for a house.
-Or a car, or for carrying a credit card balance.
+Fed rate hikes increase the cost of borrowing money for a mortgage or to pay for a car, or for carrying a credit card balance.
 Rate increases also create a more volatile stock market that could hurt 401(k) plans, increase the amount you earn on a CD, or affect what you might pay for a bond.
+(Fortunately there are some way to protect your money from inflation next time it rears its head.
+For example, if you can swing it, buying a house vs. being a renter may help protect you from inflation because you can lock in a fixed monthly payment long term.
+You can also read up on how to invest during a time of inflation.)

 Recommended: What to Learn From Historical Mortgage Rate Fluctuations